tanyelai/data-structures/README.md

-### This repository will be extended by my data structure codes to explain concepts easier.
+### This repository will be extended by my data structure codes to use concepts faster.

 _____